hauleth/hauleth/content/post/things-about-elixir-you-probably-will-never-need/index.md

 [Speedoscope]: https://speedoscope.app

 While flame graphs are awesome, there is cost to gathering them with eFlambè - it greatly affects performance.
-Fortunately Erlang has some built in tools that have lesser performance impact, and the "most modern" of these is [`tprof`][tprof].
+Fortunately Erlang has some built-in tools that have lesser performance impact, and the "most modern" of these is [`tprof`][tprof].
 This tool is pretty easy to use, but is less detailed than eFlambè.
-But even with that limitation, it provides superb insight into stuff that has greatest impact on performance, as well as it make it easier to work on long running processes, as it work asynchronously, so you can "manually" decide how long you want to trace your process.
+But even with that limitation, it provides superb insight into stuff that has greatest impact on performance.
+It make it easier to work on long running processes, as it work asynchronously, so you can "manually" decide how long you want to trace your process.

 [Stratus3D]: https://github.com/Stratus3D
 [eflambe]: https://github.com/Stratus3D/eflambe